A Bike at Large is just me and the bike. In Dick van Bike we add a camper van for added chaos.

-Welcome to the world of a man in his 60s and his new e-bike.
+So the world welcomed a man in his 60s (with dicky legs) and his new e-bike.

 My first injury occurred within one foot!
 Setting off for my first practice ride round a car park, I misjudged the width of the handlebars and scraped my hand on the cycle shop’s stone wall.